boazbk/tcs/lec_00_1_math_background.md

 ### Proofs

-Mathematical _proofs_ are the arguments we use to demonstrate that our theorems, lemmas, and claims area indeed true.
+Mathematical _proofs_ are the arguments we use to demonstrate that our theorems, lemmas, and claims are indeed true.
 We discuss proofs in [proofsbackgroundsec](){.ref} below, but the main point is that the mathematical standard of proof is very high.
 Unlike in some other realms, in mathematics a proof is an  "airtight" argument that demonstrates that the statement is true beyond a shadow of a doubt.
 Some examples in this section for mathematical proofs are given in [simplepathlemex](){.ref} and [topsortsec](){.ref}.